-To answer the question in the title of this review, Listverse doesn't make my top 10 recommendations for writers getting paid, but it is worth checking out.
+To answer the question in the title of this review, Listverse doesn't make my top 10 recommendations for writers getting paid.
 I also did reviews of Contently and iWriter recently, but wasn't that impressed with what they offered.
 So far, I haven't really found a great place for reliable writing gigs.

 As a writer, you have an in-demand talent that can be used to earn you TONS of money online.
 Information is the currency of the internet!
 Learn how to create your own blog-style website and make money through advertising.